EddieDavison92/cluster_creator/README.md

 Instructions:

+Obtain the SNOMED databases from the NHS Digital TRUD website.

 Configure the paths to the databases and the output files.

 Configure the clusters dictionary with the clusters to create.